Information For Providers

 • Ask questions about your current license or self-declaration

-• Report a concern regarding an early childhood program.
+• Report a concern regarding a child care provider.
 You may also report concerns by calling 1-800-997-8516 or emailing dhsec@nd.gov.

 Medium